🍃 Share notebooks from GitHub!

-All notebooks run interactively in your browser via molab · View on GitHub
+Notebooks run in your browser via molab · View courses on GitHub

 Learn Altair